 - Canine combination vaccine for Distemper, Adenovirus type 1 & 2, Leptospirosis, Parainfluenza, Parvovirus, and Coronavirus (DHLPPC – Dogs)

 - Feline combination vaccine for Distemper, Rhinotracheitis, Calici, and Chlamydia (DRCC-Cats)

 - Capstar flea treatment

 * Boosters required for puppies and kittens (depending on age) POST adoption are the responsibility of the pet owner.

 If you choose to give one of our deserving homeless animals a second chance at a good life, a New Pet Health Assurance Program provided by our partner veterinary clinics is available.
 This will cover the cost of treating shelter related illnesses should one occur, for 60 days after your adoption date up to $500.
 If you do not purchase this coverage, you would assume total financial responsibility for any needed medical treatment immediately after you adopt.

 Once you have decided on an animal, you will be provided with an Adoption Questionnaire which requires name, address, phone numbers and asks some questions about your household, why you want a pet and how you plan to care for it.
 The Adoption Questionnaire needs to be approved by an authorized humane society volunteer.
 If an authorized volunteer is on site, that occurs quickly and if you’ve provided all required information on applicable lease agreements/association by laws and current immunizations/tests for any existing pets, you may be able to take your new friend home immediately.
-If an authorized volunteer is not on site, you’ll receive a phone call when the status is determined.
+If an authorized volunteer is not on site, you’ll receive a phone call or email when the status is determined.